Welcome to Mr. Bellas’sAmerican History Web PageEmail me at: firstname.lastname@example.orgI teach three classes this year. They are:

-E-DAY ASSIGNMENTS ARE ALSO FOUND BY CHECKING WITHIN THE APPROPRIATE CLASS.My Lesson Plans are as up to date as humanly possible, but subject to change due to natural disasters, the whims of the administration, and of course, my own mismanagement of time.
+American Civil War and ReconstructionPlease refer to your Google Classroom for assignments and announcements!My Lesson Plans are as up to date as humanly possible, but subject to change due to natural disasters, the whims of the administration, and of course, my own mismanagement of time.

 Want to know everything there is to know about a history teacher?